craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/global-permission-mappings-config.rst

 Permission                 Description
 ========================== ================================================================================
-add_remote                 User is permitted to add a remote repository audit_log                  User is permitted to access the :ref:`newIa-main-menu-tool-audit` from the Main Menu for viewing all the audit logs cancel_failed_pull         User is permitted to cancel a failed pull from a repository cancel_publish             User is permitted to cancel a publish request Change Content Type        User is permitted to change content type
+add_remote                 User is permitted to add a remote repository audit_log                  User is permitted to access the :ref:`main-menu-tool-audit` from the Main Menu for viewing all the audit logs cancel_failed_pull         User is permitted to cancel a failed pull from a repository cancel_publish             User is permitted to cancel a publish request Change Content Type        User is permitted to change content type